-Attorney Dean Patrick has plenty of experience serving Metro-Detroit with his expertise in the conservatorship and probate realm.
-When it comes to the Michigan probate courts, Attorney Patrick knows the legal jargon that can typically go over people’s heads, and he wants you to be prepared in the event that you have to consider conservatorship for a loved one.
-The Law Office of Dean E. Patrick, LLC has compiled a list of frequency asked questions regarding conservatorship for your benefit.
+Attorney Dean Patrick has plenty of experience serving Metro-Detroit with his expertise in the conservatorship lawyer and probate realm.
+When it comes to the Michigan probate courts, Attorney Patrick knows the legal jargon that can typically go over people’s heads, and he wants you to be prepared in the event that you have to consider conservatorship lawyer for a loved one.
+The Patrick & Associates, PLLC., LLC has compiled a list of frequency asked questions regarding conservatorship lawyer for your benefit.

 Q: Who should appoint a conservator?

 A: Planning for incapacity should be done by everyone who has the power to do so.

 A: Yes, if you are 18 years or older and have the capacity to do so.

 Q: What happens if I do not choose my own conservator?

 A: The probate court will appoint one for you.

 Q: Do conservators get paid for their services?